MICHELLE YEH, Modern Literature

 HAUN SAUSSY, Traditional Poetry and Literary Criticism

-Haun Saussy is University Professor of Comparative Literature at the University of Chicago.
+Haun Saussy is University Professor of East Asian Languages & Civilizations at the University of Chicago.
 He is a proud CLEAR “alumnus,” with articles in earlier numbers of the journal on Honglou meng and other cruxes of interpretation.
 Books he has written, edited or co-edited discuss Chinese aesthetics, the women writers of imperial China, Ezra Pound’s Chinese borrowings, and the role of walls in the formation of Chinese states.

 RANIA HUNTINGTON, Traditional Fiction and Drama

 Rania Huntington is Professor of Chinese at the University of Wisconsin – Madison.
 Her current research includes memory, kinship, and genre in the works of the Yu family of Deqing, 19th-early 20th century, as well as plays depicting the Taiping Rebellion.
 Other interests include Ming and Qing narrative and drama, literature of the weird and supernatural, and depiction of women in literature.

 William H Nienhauser (traditional literature)